 Chicken Chasseur

 This chicken chasseur recipe makes a quick meal that is very popular here in France.
 It features ingredients most French home chefs have on hand: butter (of course), shallots, mushrooms and Cognac.
-I like this quick easy chicken recipe the way it is, but nothing is to stop you from trying it with skinned chicken breasts for a lower calorie version.
+I like this French chicken recipe the way it is, but nothing is to stop you from trying it with skinned chicken breasts for a lower calorie version.

+Chasseur means hunter in French, but I can't imagine anyone but the truly desperate hunting a chicken!
 Chasseur sauce was originally served with wild game birds, and still is.
 But these days it is served with a variety of poultry and white meats as well.
 Of course it can vary a bit, but in general a chasseur sauce will include butter, shallots, mushrooms (we could imagine our hunter coming home with a pocketful of mushrooms along with his bird), wine and often times tomato.

 It is meant to be a rustic sauce and you won't have to fuss over it to get good results.
+Just don't forget the Cognac!

 Cognac